Coookei/Nextjs-Template/README.md

 - `lint-staged` limits work to staged files: TypeScript/JavaScript go through `eslint --fix` and then `prettier --write`, while staged CSS, Markdown, MDX, and JSON files are just formatted with Prettier.
 - If the hook fails, the commit is aborted.
 Click view command output to see which file caused the issue, then manually apply the required formatting changes before committing again.

-## Database (Prisma)
+## Database (Prisma) & API Layers

-- Prisma is configured with a PostgreSQL datasource in `prisma/schema.prisma`.
+- Prisma reads its PostgreSQL datasource from `prisma/schema.prisma`; copy `.env.example` to `.env` and set `DATABASE_URL` (and, for the browser client, `NEXT_PUBLIC_API_BASE_URL`) before running any commands.
-- Copy `.env.example` to `.env`, then replace the placeholder credentials in `DATABASE_URL` with your own connection string before running Prisma commands.
+- `src/lib/prisma.ts` keeps a shared `PrismaClient` so API routes, server actions, and scripts all reuse the same instance.
-- `src/lib/prisma.ts` exports a singleton `PrismaClient` so API routes, server actions, and scripts reuse the same instance during development.
+- Server-facing logic lives in `src/lib/api/server`, while browser code talks to axios helpers under `src/lib/api/client`, keeping Prisma on the server side only.
-- Domain logic for Prisma-backed features should live in `src/lib/api`, while request validation schemas live in `src/lib/validators`.
-Keep route handlers decoupled by importing from these modules.
+- Validation helpers live in `src/lib/validators`; compose them with the server utilities and HTTP helpers to match your rendering mode.
-- After adjusting the schema, run `pnpm prisma:generate` to refresh the client.
-Use `pnpm prisma:migrate` for dev migrations, or `pnpm prisma:db:push` for quick schema pushes. `pnpm prisma:studio` opens Prisma Studio for a GUI.
+- After schema changes, run `pnpm prisma:generate`; use `pnpm prisma:migrate` for dev migrations, `pnpm prisma:db:push` for quick syncs, and `pnpm prisma:studio` for a GUI.

 ## Styling and UI components